Firstmac ×

 The Trust will invest in Asset-Backed Securities and Short Term Money Market Securities which are normally only available to professional and institutional investors.

-Since inception in March 2011, the fund has experienced low Unit Price volatility of an annualised 1%.
+The fund has experienced low Unit Price volatility of an annualised 1% (calculated since August 2012).
 This means that the movement in Unit Price is quite narrow, tracking closely to the mean.
 This is consistent with a low risk managed fund.

-The RBA has now lifted the cash rate target twelve times for a total of 4.00%.
+The RBA has now lifted the cash rate target thirteen times for a total of 4.25%.
 This has resulted in a corresponding increase in the one month bank bill rate off which our fund investments reset above.
 The investments of the fund are all floating rate Notes which reset monthly.
 Hence, a rising cash rate will result in higher coupon receipts, increasing the distribution return of the fund.
-This means that increased collections, and therefore distributions, are anticipated in the future, continuing the trend illustrated in the below chart.
+This means that increased collections, and therefore distributions, are anticipated in the future, continuing the trend illustrated in the above chart.

 The RBA Cash rate and BBSW1m are 99.4% correlated over a ten year period.
 The RBA cash rate is widely understood and provides a useful explanation of fund returns, i.e. demonstrating that the fund returns are heavily influenced by changes in the RBA cash rate, as of course BBSW1m is highly correlated with the RBA cash rate.